jyu-theartofml/WMH2017/README.md

 Using 2D kernels(3x3x1) in the model architecture and image augmentation significantly reduced overfitting.
 For a baseline model without augmentation, the Dice Coefficient for all validation image arrays was 73%.
 After data augmentation and training on 164 images,the total Dice Coefficient on validation set was 77%, with average of 70%±12% (validated on 54 un-augmented images).

+I was interested in seeing how the trained model 'sees' the image input, so I pulled out the post-activation feature maps from the convolution layers.
+From left to right on the top of Fig 3, it shows the representations as the model encodes the features (hence more blurry at the end).
+As for the bottom row, the drastic color changes indicate that there's some major learning/weight updating going on as the model is trying to compile a good mask image.

 ![alt text](images/collage_down.png "activation maps of left side")

 ![alt text](images/collage_up.png "activation maps of right side")

-<p align ='center'><b>Fig 2.</b> Activation maps from convolution layers.
+<p ><b>Fig 3.</b> Activation maps from convolution layers.
 The top row corresponds to the contractive path, and the bottom row corresponds to the expansive/synthesis path.
+Few of the pictures were generated from low-intensity pixel distribution, so only one color is visble due to the collage displayed on global scale. </p>